WeblateOrg/weblate/docs/admin/optionals.rst

 .. versionadded:: 2.10

-The Git exporter provides you read only access to underlaying Git repository using http.
+The Git exporter provides you read only access to the underlaying Git repository using http.

 Installation